 Approved item names are those item names listed in Cataloging Handbook H6, Federal Item Name Directory for Supply Cataloging.
-Approved item names are preferred for use in drawing titles.
+Approved item names shall be in accordance with C-6.2.
 Item names not listed in H6 should be submitted, through the government design or procuring activity, to the Defense Logistics Information Services (DLIS) for approval.